SpeciesFileGroup/tw-ansible/README.md

 that is accessible with an IP address via SSH.
 You also need a user with sudo permissions on the server.

+### ***Warning!***

+We only recommend running these playbooks on a fresh installation of Ubuntu 24.04 Server with no other applications already installed because the playbooks will change the server configuration in a way that could be incompatible with other applications.
+Prior to running the playbooks please spend some time studying them to ensure you understand what they do.

 ## Playbooks

 Currently two playbooks are provided: